dotnet-foundation/Home/README.md

 We're excited to welcome you into the community we've built here and it's our goal to help you get the most out of your membership.
 The .NET Foundation is ran by member volunteer efforts.
 Let's get you started!

+To maximize your impact as a member, we invite you to join other members that are involved in the day to day workings by belonging to a working group/committee.

 ## Committees!